osch/lua-lpugl/doc/README.md

   mouse wheel.
 Some devices may send values < 1.0 to allow finer scrolling (not on X11).

-  * *dx*  - horizontal scroll distance: a positive value indicates that the content of the view should be moved to the left, a negative value indicates that the content of the view should be moved to the right.
+  * *dx*  - horizontal scroll distance: a positive value indicates that the content of the view should be moved to the right (i.e. scroll left), a negative value indicates that the content of the view should be moved to the left (i.e. scroll right).

-  * *dy*  - vertical scroll distance: a positive value indicates that the content of the view should be moved down, a negative value indicates that the content of the view should be moved up.
+  * *dy*  - vertical scroll distance: a positive value indicates that the content of the view should be moved down (i.e. scroll up), a negative value indicates that the content of the view should be moved up (i.e. scroll down).

 <!-- ---------------------------------------------------------------------------------------- -->